A communications crisis can strike at any time. It could be a faulty product, a lousy campaign, or a slip of the tongue from someone higher up.

 You now have a crisis plan locked, loaded, and ready to test.

-Hopefully you’ll never need to use it.
+Hopefully, you’ll never need to use it.
 But this way you’re prepared in case disaster strikes.

 If you want more information for each step of the way, download our free workbook.
 It’s a detailed walkthrough to help you ask and answer the right questions.

 With it, you’ll be ready to deal with anything coming your way.